jihyukkim-nlp/BasisCustomize/README.md

 }
 ```

-If there are any questions, please send Jihyeok Kim an email: zizi1532 at yonsei dot ac dot kr
+If there are any questions, please send Jihyeok Kim an email: [zizi1532@yonsei.ac.kr]